AnnaKu32/thm-rooms/OhSINT/README.md

 ![image](https://github.com/user-attachments/assets/026dbcef-bec0-40de-9220-c95a2ae95088)

 By searching the BSSID on [WigleNet](https://wigle.net/index), we can trace it to a network named UnileverWiFi.
-Based on the coordinates in the search this network is located in London.
+Based on the coordinates in the search, this network is located in London.

 ![image](https://github.com/user-attachments/assets/868463d0-966d-4b61-badf-5d489279beff)
 ![image](https://github.com/user-attachments/assets/d5da64f7-13a0-4afe-a46d-251f8a36b618)

-Additionally, you can find his github on the internet, where he writes:
+Additionally, you can find his GitHub on the internet, where he writes:
 ![image](https://github.com/user-attachments/assets/da3feaf0-5512-42ec-9c55-2a4a64a06ad7)
 <pre>London</pre>